09 Dec 2016

 Tags: apples, brain, fish, nutrition, omega-3, sardines, walnuts

 No added salt – just wild Canadian sardines and water.

 More on the omega-3s…

 Omega-3 fats are vital to the workings of our brain, the most important organ of our body.
 They keep our memories sharp and our minds on target.
 Sadly, the average North American diet is not a welcoming place for these guys.
 More

 in food, health, recipes, science, Side dishes

-Tags: antioxidants, digestion, fennel, fiber, heart, liver, nutrition, vegetables
+Tags: antioxidants, digestion, fennel, fiber, gourmet, heart, liver, nutrition, vegetables

 Fennel makes a great side for barbecued chicken.

 Fennel’s a bit of an odd vegetable.
-Although he turns up in the produce departments of most super markets, he’s not really a regular guest at most people’s tables.
+Although it turns up in the produce departments of most super markets, it’s not really a regular guest at most people’s tables.
 Fennel’s best pals with Celery, another kind-of-blah veggie that is often left languishing.
 These two veggies have the same pale greenish-white crisp flesh.
 And Fennel’s stalks grow around one another like Celery’s stalks do.
 Both veggies can be served raw or cooked.
-And both have a fibrous, mind flavor.
+And both have a fibrous, mild flavor.

 But Fennel deserves a closer look.
-Once you get to know him, you’ll see he’s loaded with character.
+Once you get to know it, you’ll see it’s loaded with character.
 More

 25 Feb 2014